oghare01/static-app-security-test/README.md

 ```

 2. Commit and push the Jenkinsfile to your GitHub repository.
-3. Ensure the github hook trigger checkbox in jenkins is ticked.
+3. Ensure the github hook trigger checkbox in jenkins is ticked , this ensures that any change in your github repo will automatically trigger a  build in Jenkins.
    ![](checkbox.png)

 ### Usage